gazebo-tooling/setup-gazebo/README.md

 ### Ubuntu

+The `setup-gazebo` GitHub action can be run using GitHub-hosted Ubuntu runners or inside Ubuntu docker containers.

+> [!NOTE]
+>
+> The available GitHub-hosted runners can be found [here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories).
+It should be noted that the `ubuntu-24.04` runner image is a beta release.
+An alternative approach is using a docker container as shown in the following sections.

 #### Setting up worker and installing a compatible Gazebo and Ubuntu combination

-This workflow shows how to spawn a job to install Gazebo on an Ubuntu runner.
+This workflow shows how to spawn a job to install Gazebo on an Ubuntu distribution.
 The action needs an input in the `required-gazebo-distributions` field.

+- *Using GitHub-hosted runners*

   The following code snippet shows the installation of Gazebo Harmonic on Ubuntu Noble.

 ```yaml
   jobs: